jonschr/Naked-Clean-SCHEDULER/README.md

 These are just a few bullet points of some really specific things:
 - Remove the "display:block" from the total price, as we'll want that on the same line
 - Let's add a class of 'price-total' to that same total price div, so that we can style that
+- There are a few <br> tags that need to be removed in the html